pingcap/docs-cn/reference/tools/data-migration/manage-tasks.md

 This document describes how to manage and maintain the data replication task using the [dmctl](/reference/tools/data-migration/overview.md#dmctl) component.
 For the Data Migration cluster deployed using DM-Ansible, the dmctl binary file is in `dm-ansible/dmctl`.

+The dmctl component supports the interactive mode for manual operations, and also supports the command mode for the script.

-## dmctl basic usage
+## dmctl interactive mode

-This section shows the basic usage of dmctl commands.
+This section described the basic use of dmctl commands in the interactive mode.

 ### dmctl help